MustardOS/mustardos.github.io/help/portmaster.md

 ## What if a port doesn't run?the
 Look for a `log.txt` in `/ports/<portname>` for any possible issues.
-Head over to [https://discord.gg/SR4vbp5c3p](PortMaster Discord) and let them know!
+Head over to [PortMaster Discord](https://discord.gg/SR4vbp5c3p) and let them know!